 Check out essential artworks from some of history’s greatest painters at DC art museums.

 We probably don’t need to tell you that Washington, DC has a great lineup of art museums, including the National Gallery of Art, the Phillips Collection and many more.
 However, it can be difficult to decide how to approach your journey through these galleries.
 We’ve laid out where you can find famous paintings and iconic works of art from some of the greatest painters around the world, from da Vinci and O’Keeffe to van Gogh and Picasso.
-The masterpieces from these essential painters has transcended time and continues to dazzle observers to this day.
+The masterpieces from these essential painters have transcended time and continue to dazzle observers to this day.

 Vincent van Gogh

 The famous Dutch post-impressionist composed more than 2,100 artworks during his 37 years, including 860 oil paintings.
 Van Gogh’s colorful work shows incredible variety, from striking portraits and self-portraits to jaw-dropping landscapes, like House at Auvers, which can be viewed at The Phillips Collection.
 Known as the archetype of the “tortured artist,” van Gogh did not achieve fortune and fame during his fascinating and tragic life, but is now remembered as a master of the art form.

 Georgia O’Keeffe is and was a pillar of modernist art in America, creating paintings that leave an indelible impression with dramatic colors and vivid imagery.
 She staked a powerful claim for women artists through her immense success.
 Fortunately, a whopping 10 of O’Keeffe’s works can be seen across three DC museums, including five of the six paintings in her famous Jack-in-Pulpit series, which are on display at the National Gallery of Art.